naman1110/Certificate/README.md

 # Certificate Issuance and verification System

-The Certificate Issuance System is a web application that allows users to issue certificates by providing the necessary information and generating a QR code for each certificate.
+The Certificate Issuance System is a web application that allows users to issue certificates by providing the necessary information that stored on blockchain and generating a QR code for each certificate.

 ## Features